Timechart

 Stacked BarsWhen metrics are sometimes reporting zero.

-PromQL-based panels and Form-based panels follow different rules when it comes to choosing which data sampling to use when displaying time series.
+PromQL-based panels and Form-based panels follow different rules when it comes to choosing which data granularity to use when displaying time series.

 PromQL-Based Panels

-PromQL-based panels dynamically choose the appropriate sampling that satisfies an upper limit of 360 data points per query.
+PromQL-based panels dynamically choose the appropriate granularity in order to balance maximum resolution with acceptable performance.
 For a 10-second granular metric such as sysdig_container_cpu_used_percent, the below table can be used as a reference.

 Time IntervalSampling usedNumber of data points displayed